katalyst/react-composable-content/README.md

 Set to `true` to show the JSON output under your composable content

+### lang

+You can translate / override various strings in the component with your own strings:

+* emptyComposition
+* collapseAll
+* revealAll
+* remove
+* draftModeBanner

 ## Callback functions / integration options

+If you're implementing composable content inside a larger system you can take advantage of some of the more advanced integration props and callbacks to manage data flow or trigger other events.

 ### onMount